 5. differentiate the spectrum of normal anatomic variation from pathologies as presented in the various imaging modalities

-6. identify (diagnose) major pathological manifestations in body systems (including previous surgical interventions) as presented by optimal imaging techniques, eg, hemorrhage, inflammation, neoplasia, cysts, effusions, fractures, vascular occlusion
+6. identify (diagnose) major pathological manifestations in body systems (including previous surgical interventions) as presented by optimal imaging techniques, eg, hemorrhage, inflammation, neoplasia, cysts, effusions, fractures, calculi, herniation, vascular occlusion

 7. delineate the rationale for ordering a particular imaging methodology based on the patient’s clinical presentation

-8. relate the radiologic findings to a particular patient management course of action, particularly those necessitating invasive procedures (or outright surgical intervention), and differentiate life-threatening presentations from those that would suggest elective intervention
+8. relate the radiologic findings to a particular patient management course of action, particularly those necessitating invasive procedures and differentiate life-threatening presentations from those that would suggest elective intervention

 Program Number: 599